 In 2012, the tug was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Patrice McAllister.

 Powered by two, sixteen cylinder, Caterpillar 3516B DITA SCAC diesel engines.
 With Reintjes WAF 872 reduction gears, at a ratio of 7:1.
 Turning two, ABS-Grade CF-3, fixed pitch, propellers.
-For a rated at 4,500 horsepower.
+She is a twin screw tug, rated at 4,500 horsepower.